Seb-klay/Seb-klay/README.md

 ## How I Work
 I must be in a creative environment.
 From where I work to the people I am working with.
 I am a person who LOVES learning.
-I as ask a lot of questions.
+I ask a lot of questions.
-I also need enough freedom in my projects in order to
+I also need enough freedom in my projects in order to work efficiently and bring value to the team.

 ## Get in touch with me
 [![Linkedin](https://i.sstatic.net/gVE0j.png) LinkedIn]([https://www.linkedin.com/](https://www.linkedin.com/in/sebastien-kläy-b18205176/))